 Good-bye, good bye, all.
 It’s God’s way.
 His will, not ours, be done.
 Nearer my God to Thee, nearer to Thee.

 William Mckinley, a regular church attendee throughout his presidential office, actually believed it was the role of the government to spread democracy and the Christian religion.
 He committed to not swearing, drinking, and other "sins."

 The belief in a God All Powerful wise and good, is so essential to the moral order of the world and to the happiness of man

 The "Father of the Constitution" advocated for the separation of Church and State, but was nonetheless very religious.
 Raised Anglican, he later converted to Presbyterianism.
 Early on, he introduced a bill earmarking funds for distribution of Bibles.
-Later is his presidency, he argued against government paid chaplians or the necessity of the president leading prayers, citing both as unconsitutional.
+Later is his presidency, he argued against government paid chaplains or the necessity of the president leading prayers, citing both as unconstitutional.

 Least Religious, But Still Religious